hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a feature of access devices
     - allow to collect information about connected endpoints
     - information collected w/ <span style="color: #bb6600;">CDP, LLDP, DHCP</span>
-  - config AAA on switch for the RADIUS authenticates to Cisco ISE
+  - config AAA of network access control for a new added switch and test the RADIUS authenticates to Cisco ISE but rejected
     - command required: `ip radius source-interface`
-    - only requests originated from a <span style="color: #bb6600;">configured NSA IP</span> are accepted by a RADIUS server
+    - reason: <span style="color: #bb6600;">only requests originated from a configured NAS IP</span> are accepted by a RADIUS server
   - Duo MFA integration w/ ISE for TACACS+ device administration w/ local/internal (ISE) users
     - ISE forwards the TACACS+ authentication requests to the Duo Authentication proxy
     - the proxy will then punt the requests back to ISE for local user authentication
     - necessary for organizations that want to utilize the local user database on ISE and not relay on external identity sources such as Active Directory, LDAP, etc.
     - success: the end user/admin will be send a "DUO Push"
     - fail: stop and no "Duo Push" will occur
-    - <span style="color: #bb6600;">config process</span>
+    - config process
       - install and config Duo authentication proxy
       - config the identity store within ISE
+    - action to authenticate users using their account when they log into network devices by adding a Cisco DUO solution to the current TACACS+ deployment using Cisco ISE: <span style="color: #bb6600;">Install and configure the Cisco DUO Authentication Proxy and configure the identity source sequence within Cisco ISE</span>
   - guest types
     - associated with particular network access policies
     - deault types